Among the graduate degree programs at the Texas A&M

 five academic departments of the College and currently offers the

-degree options of Master of Science (MS) and Doctor of Philosophy
+degree options of Doctor of Philosophy (PhD), Master of

 A major objective of graduate education through any CVM graduate